flintlib/arb/doc/source/index.rst

 Real numbers (*arb_t*) are represented as midpoint-radius intervals, also known as balls.
-Complex numbers (*acb_t*) are represented in rectangular form, with balls for the real and imaginary parts.
+Complex numbers (*acb_t*) are represented in rectangular form, with *arb_t* balls for the real and imaginary parts.

 .. toctree::
    :maxdepth: 2